What are the top three main goals you have for your website?

 Plus, premium features like one-click restores and the SSL certificate are something you need to keep the increased traffic from spambots and hackers away.

-You can also take a look around your hosting control panel to see if there are other performance upgrades available.
+You can also look around your hosting control panel to see if there are other performance upgrades available.

 A content delivery network (CDN) would make your site both faster and more secure.
 An SSL certificate isn’t just a must for security, but for SEO — it’s something Google pays attention to when ranking a site (more on that next).
 And a SiteScanner tool would be useful for monitoring for security threats.